 A. If you are a beneficial owner and do not instruct your broker, bank, or other agent how to vote your shares, the question of whether your broker or nominee will still be able to vote your shares depends on whether the particular proposal is considered to be a routine matter under applicable rules.
 Brokers and nominees can use their discretion to vote "uninstructed" shares with respect to matters that are considered to be "routine" under applicable rules but not with respect to "non-routine" matters.
 Under applicable rules and interpretations, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation and on the frequency of stockholder votes on executive compensation), and certain corporate governance proposals, even if management-supported.
-Unless you provide voting instructions to your broker, your broker or nominee may NOT vote your shares on the election of directors (Proposal 1), the approval of the additional issuance of 747,575 shares of the Company's common stock pursuant to an equity line of credit with Tumim Stone Capital LLC (Proposal 2), the approval of an amendment to the Company's 2018 Equity Incentive Plan to allow for additional shares available for awards (Proposal 3), the approval of the purchase of real estate from Hollywood Burger Holdings, Inc. (Proposal 4), the approval of the purchase of shares of common stock of Gaucho Group, Inc. (Proposal 5), or the cancellation for cause of the employment contract with Scott.
-L. Mathis, CEO (Proposal 7) without your instructions, but may vote your shares on the ratification and approval of the appointment of Marcum LLP as the Company's independent registered accounting firm (Proposal 6) even in the absence of your instruction.
+Unless you provide voting instructions to your broker, your broker or nominee may NOT vote your shares on the approval of the issuance of up to 12,164,213 shares of the Company's common stock pursuant to the Purchase Agreement, Notes, and Rights Agreement without your instructions.